elibroftw/blog.elijahlopez.ca/content/posts/how-to-invest-in-the-stock-market.md

   - /posts/investing-canada/
   - /posts/how-to-start-investing-in-the-stock-market/
   - /posts/how-to-start-investing-in-the-stock-market-canada/
+summary: "A guide for Canadians on investing in the stock market with an emphasis on risk and safety.
+Answers: What is a brokerage?
+What is are registered accounts like TFSA, RRSP, FHSA, RESP, and how to reduce taxes?
+What are stocks and how should you invest?"
 ---

 My updated investing article.
 I wrote this with an emphasis on risk & safety rather than beating the market and gaining absurd returns.
 We'll start with the basics.
 By this point, you should realize that a stock is a type of share of a publicly traded company and a share at its most basic definition is some form of right to the company's equity portion on their financial position.
 You could say a share is part ownership, but some stocks don't have voter rights, and even if some do, there's sometimes a controlling shareholder.
 Thus, from the perspective of most individuals, shares are simply rights to the equity of a company.